The Illinois Continuing Legal Education Requirement Under Rule 794(d)

 (2)(ii) At least one hour in the area of mental health and substance abuse.

 Below you’ll find free Illinois CLE that fulfills one hour of general ethics credit.
+If you don’t need CLE and you’re just trying to get a better understanding of the criminal law, go here.

 Free Ethics CLE For Any Illinois Attorney One Hour On Professionalism